Your Step-by-Step Guide to Annual Return Filing

 Did you know that written resolutions can serve as an alternative to AGMs?

-Private companies in Singapore may opt for this route if all voting shareholders agree on dispensing with AGMs through written resolutions.
+According to the Companies Act, private companies in Singapore may opt for this route if all voting shareholders agree on dispensing with AGMs through written resolutions.
 However, incorporated companies are required to ensure that AGM-related matters, such as the distribution of all the documents, signed financial statements and resolutions, are handled within six months of the financial year-end date.

 Tax Filing Obligations with IRAS